Thomas-Chqt/dlLoad/README.md

 dlLoad
 ======

 dlLoad is a mix between `dlopen` and `LoadLibrary`.
-It is a small library that allows dynamically loading shared libraries on Windows, Linux, and macOS with the same code.
+It is a small library that allows to load shared libraries at runtime with the same code on Windows, Linux, and macOS.

 Support
 -------